hummingbot/hummingbot-site/docs/blog/posts/2021-10-gateway-architecture-part-2/index.md

 We are putting the architectural proposals detailed in this blog series into code as fast as possible.
 We expect the initial public release of Gateway v2 to be ready in Q1 2022, and we will start accepting pull requests from the community once the initial public release is ready.

 In the meantime, we welcome feedback from the developer community.
-If you have any suggestions for Hummingbot Gateway v2, feel free to drop us a message in the ****#dev**eloper-chat** channel in our Discord server.
+If you have any suggestions for Hummingbot Gateway v2, feel free to drop us a message in the **#developer-chat** channel in our Discord server.

 For projects and exchanges seeking to integrate with Gateway, please contact us to get access to a private ****#**gateway** channel for technical support from our developers.